JuliaLinearAlgebra/SkewLinearAlgebra.jl/docs/src/index.md

 # SkewLinearAlgebra

-The `SkewLinearAlgebra` package provides specialized matrix types, optimized methods of `LinearAlgebra` functions, and a few entirely new functions for dealing with linear algebra on [skew-Hermitian matrices](https://en.wikipedia.org/wiki/Skew-Hermitian_matrix), especially for the case of [real skew-symmetric matrices](https://en.wikipedia.org/wiki/Skew-symmetric_matrix).
+The `SkewLinearAlgebra` package provides specialized matrix types, optimized methods of `LinearAlgebra` functions, and a few entirely new functions for dealing with linear algebra on [skew-Hermitian matrices](https://en.wikipedia.org/wiki/Skew-Hermitian_matrix) (also called **anti-Hermitian**), especially for the case of [real skew-symmetric matrices](https://en.wikipedia.org/wiki/Skew-symmetric_matrix) (also called **anti-symmetric**).

 ## Introduction